Du-Brisingr-Arget/arget/README.md

 # Arget
-An aur helper that installs packages the standard way using
+A multifunctional aur helper that installs packages the standard way using

     makepkg -sirc
 => as if you were building and installing the packages yourself!